arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/mac-address/content.md

 ### Next Steps

-Now that you know how to retrieve the MAC address of an Opta™ device, have a look at the Opta™ [connectivity features tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity) to learn how to use its connectivity features such as Wi-Fi®, Bluetooth® and Ethernet capabilities.
+Now that you know how to retrieve the MAC address of an Opta™ device, have a look at the Opta™ [User Manual](https://docs.arduino.cc/tutorials/opta/user-manual#communication) to learn how to use its connectivity features such as Wi-Fi®, Bluetooth® and Ethernet capabilities.